 Since 1948, the School of Veterinary Medicine has been serving the public through statewide teaching, research and service programs benefiting animal health, public health and environmental health in California and beyond.
 In 2013, UC Davis School of Veterinary Medicine established the Veterinary Center for Clinical Trials (VCCT) to provide centralized support for the clinical investigators and academic departments involved in clinical trials.
 Our primary responsibility is to help contract, initiate, and facilitate veterinary clinical studies as well as to act as a hub for information about other centers and services around campus.

 In addition to the VMTH, we also have access to several more specialized centers, including the Center for Equine Health and the Center for Companion Animal Health.
-Access to the UC Davis Medical School and the Clinical and Translational Science Center (CTSC) for human clinical trials provides us with a unique opportunity for interdiscliplinary and translational collaborations.
+Connections with the UC Davis Medical School and the Clinical and Translational Science Center (CTSC) for human clinical trials provides us with a unique opportunity for interdiscliplinary and translational collaborations.

-Contact us for more information about us and how we can meet your research needs.
-We look forward to the opportunity of working with you to help make your trial a success.
+Print out our Pamphlet for New Sponsors or contact us for more information about us and how we can meet your research needs.
+We look forward to the opportunity of working with you to help make your trial a success!